AldoDale/MarKUS/README.md

 #arguments

 # - x = a list of named vectors (e.g., shannon$values).
-# - threshold = minimum shannon value of sequences to be retained
+# - threshold = minimum shannon value of sequences to be retained.
 ```

 ##### Returns: a list of named vectors